 Start Creating Content

 As an influencer, your “value” to brands or possible collaborators is in your followers.
-And to grow your audience, you need to create great content.
+And to grow your audience, you need to create quality content.

-If you’re sharing your own recipes, start documenting your process, taking pictures along the way.
-Write an easy-to-follow recipe so you readers can recreate it at home.
+If you’re sharing your own recipes, start documenting your process and taking pictures along the way.
+Make sure you write easy-to-follow recipes so your readers can recreate your dishes at home.
 (When you first start, ask a friend to try the recipe before you post to make sure you didn’t miss any steps.)

 No matter the platform, consistency is a major part of building an audience.
-Generally, you should share longer-form content like blog posts and videos at least weekly, while social media content (posts, stories, or videos) should go up daily.
+Generally, you should share longer-form content like blog posts and videos at least weekly and share social media content (posts, stories, or videos) daily.